About This Drug

 Warnings and Precautions

-- Congestive heart failure.
+- Congestive heart failure – your heart has less ability to pump blood properly.
 You may be short of breath.
-Your arms, hands, legs, and feet may swell.
+Your arms, hands, legs and feet may swell.

 - This drug may raise your risk of getting a second cancer, such as leukemia.